 Big game hunt applicants must be in good standing with WEMP and must be current on their post-hunt reporting as required by these and past regulations.
-Good Standing means that an applicant has not been convicted of any wildlife or fishing related violations in the last 5 years and has completed any required post hunt survey by the deadline in the previous hunt year.
+Good Standing means that an applicant has met Section 1.1 General Requirements and has completed any required post hunt survey by the deadline in the previous hunt year.
+Any individual that received a big game permit and failed to return their post-hunt survey by the survey deadline is ineligible to apply for a permit the following year.

-4.2 Permit Purchase Process- Over-the-Counter Sales for Archery Deer and Elk, Hunting and Trapping Permits, Bobcat Permits, Mountain Lion Permits, and Trap Registration Number Permits.

-- OTC sales will begin on Monday, August 13, 2018 at 9 a.m.
-(MST) - An application for permits and the appropriate fee must be submitted prior to purchasing a permit.
-Applications may be found on page 45 and 46 or may be obtained by contacting the WEMP office. - Permits may be obtained only in person at the WEMP office located in the Honahni Building of the Hopi Tribal Complex in Kykotsmovi, Arizona during regular business hours; Monday through Friday from 8 a.m. to 5 p.m.
-(MST) or by mail with normal processing and mailing delay. - OTC archery permit sales will be discontinued from September 1, 2018 through September 30, 2018 and after Thursday, November 8, 2018. - Archery permit sales include the \$15.00 processing fee. - NO CASH will be accepted. - ONLY checks, money orders or receipts from the Hopi Treasurer's Office for credit card payments will be accepted as payment. - Please make checks or money orders payable to: The Hopi Tribe - A \$25.00 fee will be imposed on all returned checks. - Applications and permit fees may be mailed to:
+- 4.2 Permit Purchase Process- Over-the-Counter Sales for Archery Deer and Elk, Hunting and Trapping Permits, Bobcat Permits, Mountain Lion Permits, and Trap Registration Number Permits. - An application for permits and the appropriate fee must be submitted prior to purchasing a permit.
+Applications may be obtained by contacting the WEMP office. - Permits may be obtained only in person at the WEMP office located in the Honahni Building of the Hopi Tribal Complex in Kykotsmovi, Arizona during regular business hours; Monday through Friday from 8 a.m. to 5 p.m.
+(MST) or by mail with normal processing and mailing delay. - Archery permit sales include the \$15.00 processing fee. - NO CASH will be accepted. - ONLY checks, money orders or receipts from the Hopi Treasurer's Office for credit card payments will be accepted as payment. - Please make checks or money orders payable to: The Hopi Tribe - A \$25.00 fee will be imposed on all returned checks. - Applications and permit fees may be mailed to:

-Hopi Wildlife & Ecosystems Management Program

-Attn: Permit Application

-P.O.
-Box 123

-Kykotsmovi, Arizona 86039
+Hopi Wildlife & Ecosystems Management Program Attn: Permit Application P.O.
+Box 123 Kykotsmovi, Arizona 86039